 Best natural treatment for Hashimotos Thyroditis:

-Functional medicine offers holistic approach and addressed the root cause of an overactive immune system and related thyroid dysfunction, not only symptoms.
-Addressing the rootcause, appropriate diet in combination with supplements is the best natural treatment for Hashimotos thyroids.
+Functional medicine offers holistic approach and addresses the root cause of an overactive immune system and related thyroid dysfunction, not only the symptoms.
+Addressing the rootcause, appropriate diet in combination with supplements and lifestyle changes is the best natural treatment for Hashimotos thyroids.

 As long as we don’t address underlying issues, the symptoms won’t resolve.
 It’s like just sticking a plaster on wound.
 You cover it up but once you take it out, it will start bleeding again.

-Alternative medicine looks at the health of your gut, liver and adrenal glands; your level of exposure to toxins and excess oestrogen or hormonal balance in general; as well as the quality of your current diet and lifestyle.
-How it may contribute to nutrient deficiencies, blood sugar imbalance and stress on the body.
+Hashimoto’s thyroiditis alternative treatment looks at the health of your gut, liver and adrenal glands; your level of exposure to toxins and excess oestrogen or hormonal balance in general; as well as the quality of your current diet, stress and lifestyle.
 In other words, you can reverse Hashimoto’s and correct your under active thyroid once you find the root cause and apply appropriate protocol to correct existing imbalances that are causing dysfunction of your immune system and thyroid.

 Natural treatment strategy for hashimotos involves: